Vanherwegentim/CompSciSchakel/Gegevens_Structuren/Samenvatting Gegevensstructuren en Algoritmen.md

 ![image-20220615160830467](img/image-20220615160830467.png)

 When an element is bigger than the pivot we will just leave it, if it is smaller than the pivot we switch it with the first index + 1 so a[i+1].
 We continue this until our j index hits the end of the array.
-Where out pivot is then switched with first element of the subarray with the bigger elements.
+Where out pivot is then switched with first element of the subarray with the larger elements.

 #### **Performance**